History of Canterbury Region: Fall of Kaiapoi and Onawe

-To complete their conquest, the invaders sent ‘mopping-up’ parties to most of the Ngāi Tahu villages on Banks Peninsula and in the surrounding district.
+To complete their conquest, the invaders sent mopping-up parties to most of the Ngāi Tahu villages on Banks Peninsula and in the surrounding district.
 When they returned to the North Island they left no occupying force, but took with them a large number of captives.
-Of the once numerous Ngāi Tahu only a remnant — those who had managed to escape into the dense forests of Banks Peninsula — now remained in North Canterbury.
+Of the once numerous Ngāi Tahu only a remnant – those who had managed to escape into the dense forests of Banks Peninsula – now remained in North Canterbury.
+The fall of Kaiapoi had come too quickly after the departure of Taiaroa for any relief to be organised from Otago.

-The fall of Kaiapoi had come too quickly after the departure of Taiaroa for any relief to be organized from Otago.
-Sometime after the final events at Onawe, however, a party of 270 Ngāi Tahu warriors, under the leadership of Tūhawaiki and Karetai, travelled by canoe from Otago up the Awatere River, their purpose being to ambush Te Rauparaha, who was known to visit the Grassmere lagoon at that time of the year to catch waterfowl.
+Sometime later, however, a party of 270 Ngāi Tahu warriors, under the leadership of Tūhawaiki and Karetai, travelled by canoe from Otago up the Awatere River, their purpose being to ambush Te Rauparaha, who was known to visit the Grassmere lagoon at that time of the year to catch waterfowl.
 Te Rauparaha escaped by hiding in a bed of kelp, and the raiders returned home after an indecisive skirmish.
-Tūhawaiki later led other and even larger war parties to the north, and in one of them inflicted severe losses on the Ngāti Toa at Port Underwood.
-Akaroa and Peraki were ports of call for these expeditions, the vessels used for the last two of them, in 1838 and 1839, included as many as fifteen whaleboats.
+Tūhawaiki later led even larger war parties to the north, and in one of them inflicted severe losses on the Ngāti Toa at Port Underwood.
+Akaroa and Peraki were ports of call for these expeditions, and the vessels used for the last two of them, in 1838 and 1839, included as many as fifteen whaleboats.

 About 1839 Te Rauparaha made peace with the Ngāi Tahu, sending back to the south the chiefs Momo and Iwikau, and others of the more important among his captives.
 The Ngāti Toa and Ngāti Awa at this time began to come under the influence of the missionaries, and released their Ngāi Tahu slaves.

 Most of the returning Ngāi Tahu went to Banks Peninsula, Port Levy becoming the most populous settlement.
-They were a broken people, and could not hope to build again the Māori society that had been destroyed by Te Rauparaha's raids, and they had to face a new factor, the coming of the Pakeha.
+They were a broken people, and could not hope to build again the Māori society that had been destroyed by Te Rauparaha's raids, and they had to face a new factor, the coming of the Pākehā.